Logging

 2. Send SIGHUP to the running node:

 The node re-reads the config file.
-If LogDirective is present and valid, the filter is reloaded immediately and logged:
+If LogDirective is present and valid, the filter is reloaded immediately across every output target and the change is logged.

 3. To restore the original level, remove LogDirective from the config and send SIGHUP again, or set it back to "info".